-Sometimes your small business takes an order for a product you don’t actually have at your location.
+Sometimes your small business takes an order for a product you don’t actually have in stock at your location.
 You might not even actually carry that item, nor have you ever carried that item.
 However, because you love your customers and want to cater to their needs, you ordered the item from a third party; maybe a wholesaler warehouse, or a manufacturer.

 If you’ve ever done this in the past, or were thinking about pulling off this type of transaction, this is called a drop shipment.
 While it’s definitely not the most common way of conducting an eCommerce business, drop shipping can be part of a very lucrative business model.